Lemoncode/git-from-ui-to-terminal/README.md

 git status
 ```

-Now if we want to send this change to our git server, we need to perform three steps:
+Now if we want to push this changes to our git server, we need to perform three steps:
   - First we need to mark that files as ready to be committed (you can do it file by file or you can select all files).
-  - Second you need to commit that staged file to your local git database
+  - Second you need to commit that staged files to your local git database
-  - Third now you can push this changes to the server.
+  - Third now you can push these changes to the server.

 Let's move the files to staging: